danomagnum/gologix/README.md

 You can read UDTs in if you define an equivalent struct to blit the data into.
 Arrays of UDTs also works. (see limitation below about UDTs with packed bools)

 There is also a ```Server``` type that lets you recive msg instructions from the controller.
+See "LogixMsg_HttpServer" in the examples folder.
 It currently handles reads and writes of atomic data types (SINT, INT, DINT, REAL).
 You could use this to create a "push" mechanism instead of having ot poll the controller for data changes.

 ### Limitations